stfc/aiida-mlip/README.md

 - [ ] Training ML potentials (MACE only planned)
 - [ ] Fine tunning MLIPs (MACE only planned)

-The code relies heavily on ASE, unless something else is mentioned.
+The code relies heavily on [janus-core](https://github.com/stfc/janus-core), which handles mlip calculations using ASE.

 ## Installation